World Federation of Independent Scouts: International Scout Fellowship

 The International Scout Fellowship is an affiliate of WFIS, but not a member.

 It is open to former and current adult members of WFIS, to other adult friends of Independent Scouting who wish to contribute to independent Scouting, regardless of their Scouting backgrounds.

 The ISF is governed by its World Council which is composed of representatives of each member chapter.
 It meets once a year, usually electronically.
 Its day-to-day affairs are directed by the executive committee, which is elected by the World Council.
 All positions in the ISF are staffed by volunteers.
 There are no paid employees.

 Affiliated with the ISF is the US-based Rovering 4 Life Association.

 Uniform

 The badge is that of the WFIS in reverse colours.

 There is no set uniform of the ISF.
 Member chapters determine their own uniforms with the badge of the ISF.
 Other chapters may use casual dress such as T-shirts, etc.

 The emphasis of the ISF is on tangible results in supporting Independent Scouting associations, not on formalities.

+Awards

+WFIS has 37 awards in total, 4 being worldwide and 33 being Asia regional.
+These said awards were and are handed out to members of WFIS nontherless of being scout or leader, 8 being an exception.
+4 worldwide awards are being:

+1)The Scout Medal of Honour: For special heroism and extraordinary risk, The Scout Medal of Honour is awarded.
+This Award is a silver coloured cross suspended from a green and silver ribbon.

+2)The Bronze Lion:This award is granted for exceptional service to youth on an international, or worldwide basis.
+This Award has a green and gold ribbon.